morsecodemedia/morsecodemirror/README.md

 **Package Tracking**
 I use [Slice](https://www.slice.com/) for tracking all of my online orders.
 They also offer a price-watch feature.
 If you order something and that product drops in proce withnin a certain amountd of time, they will notify you, with the proper contact information to see about getting a refund of the distance.
 They have an API, so of course this has been added to the feature list.

+This feature is something of an internal debate for a few different reasons.

+First is the security issue.
+For Slice to work, you need to give it access to your inbox.
+Which, in my opinion, the normal person would blindly accept that and have all kinds of crap in their inbox open for scraping by a company, that in today's climate, may be handling all your data in a very insecure and non-ethical matter.
+I however, segement things out by email addresses.
+So the email address I use for online orders (in this case, specifically online orders to brick and morters for when I don't have the time or the energy to have real human interaction), is just for that - online orders.
+I don't have to worry about finanical institutions or personal family emails being scraped - I have other email addresses for that.
+Even some of my online purchases, such as tech that I can ultimately write off for work/freelance have their own email address.
+Like I said, this is not a standard practice of most people, and I want to try to make this project less specific for me and more customizable for anyone who wants to clone it down and build their own.

+The second issue, is visibility.
+By that I mean that this mirror is going to be the core component to my household "command center".
+Both myself and my wife will be using it.
+When special events roll around (birthdays, anniversaries, Christmas, etc.), we don't want the surprised to be ruined because a package tracking app is listing the items in said delivery.
+Now my original plan was to take the return from the API and parse out just the shipping company, tracking number and the expected delivery date.
+But given the aforementioned security issue, I might build something custom that I will have to manually feed it an array of tracking numbers. ...more to come...

 **Basic Reminders**
 Description needed...